leonardwei2023/chem-279-final-project/README.md

 - Finite-difference Hessian generation
 - Vibrational frequency calculations
 - Dipole moment calculations from SCF electron populations
-- Validation against Psi4 reference calculations
+- Validation with Experimental Reference Data

+Computed vibrational frequencies and dipole moments were compared against experimental reference values obtained from:

+- NIST Chemistry WebBook
+- NIST CCCBDB Database

+The project focuses on reproducing qualitative molecular trends rather than exact quantitative agreement.
 - Visualization of molecular vibrations and normal modes

 The primary goal of this project is to evaluate whether CNDO/2 can reproduce qualitative trends in molecular polarity and vibrational behavior across chemically relevant functional groups.